Find out about the VAT liability of insurance transactions and insurance related services.

 2.3 The regulation of insurance

-The Financial Services and Markets Act 2000 (FSMA) is the law under which financial services, including insurance, are regulated in the UK.
+The FSMA is the law under which financial services, including insurance, are regulated in the UK.
 The FSMA came into force on 1 December 2001 and replaced the previous law regulating insurance, the Insurance Companies Act 1982.

 The provisions of the FSMA make it illegal for UK businesses to effect contracts of insurance without being authorised to do so (with the exception of certain bodies specifically granted exemption from the need for authorisation).
 The regulation of companies and unincorporated bodies under section 19 of the FSMA is carried out by the Financial Conduct Authority (FCA).